Frank Litvack M.D., FACC

 President, CEO and Director

-Dr. Marbán is currently serving as our Chief Executive Officer.
-Co-founder of Capricor, Inc., our wholly-owned subsidiary, Dr. Marbán has been with Capricor, Inc. since 2005 and became its Chief Executive Officer in 2010.
-She combines her background in research with her business experience to lead Capricor and create a path to commercialization for its novel therapies.
-Dr. Marbán was the lead negotiator in procuring the license agreements that are the foundation of Capricor, Inc.’s intellectual property portfolio.
-Under her direction as Chief Executive Officer, Capricor, Inc. secured over $30.0 million in non-dilutive grants and a loan award which funds Capricor, Inc.’s research and development programs and clinical trials involving its CAP-1002 product.
+Dr. Marbán is currently serving as our Chief Executive Officer, and has served in that capacity and on the Board since November 2013.
+As co-founder of Capricor, Inc., our wholly-owned subsidiary, Dr. Marbán has been with Capricor, Inc. since 2005 and became its Chief Executive Officer in 2010.
+She combines her background in research with her business experience to lead the Company and create a path to commercialization for its novel therapies.
+Dr. Marbán was the lead negotiator in procuring the license agreements that are the foundation of the Company’s intellectual property portfolio.
+Under her direction as Chief Executive Officer, the Company has secured over $30.0 million in non-dilutive grant awards which have funded our research and development programs and a loan award which funded Capricor, Inc.’s ALLSTAR clinical trial.
 Dr. Marbán’s deep knowledge of the cardiac space, in particular, allows her to provide unique direction for the Company’s development and growth.
 From 2003 to 2009, Dr. Marbán was with Excigen, Inc., a biotechnology start-up company, where she was responsible for business development, operations, pre-clinical research, and supervising the development of gene therapy products in a joint development agreement with Genzyme Corp.
 While at Excigen, she also negotiated a joint development and sublicense agreement with Medtronic Corp. utilizing Excigen’s technology and supervised the building of a lab in which the work was to be performed.
 Dr. Marbán began her career in academic science, first at the Cleveland Clinic Foundation working on the biophysical properties of cardiac muscle.
 That work continued when she moved to a postdoctoral fellowship at Johns Hopkins University (“JHU”).
 While at JHU, she advanced to the rank of Research Assistant Professor in the Department of Pediatrics, continuing her work on the mechanism of contractile dysfunction in heart failure.
 Her tenure at JHU ran from 2000 to 2003.
 Dr. Marbán earned a Ph.D. from Case Western Reserve University in cardiac physiology.

 Earl M. (Duke) Collier, Jr.

-Mr. Collier joined the Capricor, Inc. Board of Directors in 2011 and is a member of the Company’s Audit Committee and Nominating and Corporate Governance Committee.
+Mr. Collier has been a member of the Board since November 2013.
+He joined the Capricor, Inc. board of directors in 2011 and is a member of the Company’s Audit Committee and Chairman of the Nominating and Corporate Governance Committee.
 From 2010-2014, he served as the Chief Executive Officer of 480 Biomedical, a medical device company developing products used in the treatment of peripheral artery disease, and the executive chairman of Arsenal Medical, Inc., a medical device company.
 Mr. Collier was formerly Executive Vice President at Genzyme Corporation, a biotechnology company acquired by Sanofi for $20.1 billion in 2011.
 Mr. Collier also served as President of Vitas Healthcare, a hospice provider, as a partner at the Washington, DC-based law firm of Hogan and Hartson and as Deputy Administrator of the Health Care Finance Administration (now CMS) in the U.S. Department of Health & Human Services.
 He is Chairman of the Board of Trustees of the Newton-Wellesley Hospital, serves on the board of Partners HealthCare System and as Chair of the Innovation Advisory Board of Partners HealthCare.
-From 2006 to 2009, Mr. Collier served as a director of publicly-traded Decode Genetics Inc. (DGI Resolution, Inc.), a biopharmaceutical company, and he currently serves on the board of directors of Tesaro, Inc., a publicly-traded biopharmaceutical company and GenSight, a gene therapy company in Paris that trades on the French Euronext exchange.
+Additionally, he is a member of the board of the Boston Athenaeum.
+Previously, Mr. Collier served as a director of publicly-traded Decode Genetics Inc. (DGI Resolution, Inc.), a biopharmaceutical company and GenSight, a gene therapy company in Paris that trades on the French Euronext exchange.
+He currently serves on the board of directors of Tesaro, Inc., a publicly-traded biopharmaceutical company.
 Mr. Collier earned a Bachelor of Arts degree at Yale University and received a law degree from the University of Virginia Law School.

 George W. Dunbar, Jr.

-Mr. Dunbar joined the Capricor, Inc. Board of Directors in 2012 and is a member of the Company’s Audit Committee and Compensation Committee.
-Mr. Dunbar is currently President and Chief Executive Officer of ISTO Biologics, a privately-held orthobiologics company backed by Thompson Street Capital Partners.
-Mr. Dunbar has extensive healthcare and life sciences operating experience and has served as a director or CEO with private and public life science companies in Diagnostics, Specialty Pharma, Cell Therapy, and Biologics, two as CEO, where he led initial public offerings.
-Prior to joining ISTO, commencing in 2010, Mr. Dunbar served as a Venture Partner with Arboretum Ventures, a leading healthcare venture capital firm.
-Mr. Dunbar is currently a board member of Progenitor Life Sciences, a private next generation stem cell and immunotherapy development company.
-He has served as a board member for the following portfolio companies: IntelliCyt, a provider of high throughput screening and analytic tools, KFx Medical, an orthopedic medical device company (as chair), and CerviLenz, Inc., a women’s health medical device company (as executive chair).
+Mr. Dunbar has been a member of the Board since November 2013.
+He joined the Capricor, Inc. board of directors in 2012 and is a member of the Company’s Audit Committee, Compensation Committee and Nominating and Corporate Governance Committee.
+He is Managing Partner of The Dunbar Group, LLC, and provides advisory services to healthcare and life science investors and companies who recognize they need short term or interim industry expertise as they grow in order to be capital efficient.
+Mr. Dunbar has extensive healthcare and life sciences operating experience and has served as a director or chief executive officer with private and public life science companies in Diagnostics, Specialty Pharma, Cell Therapy, and Biologics, two as chief executive officer, where he led initial public offerings.
+He recently served as chief executive officer of ISTO Technologies and ISTO Biologics, two private orthobiologics companies.
+Prior to ISTO, Mr. Dunbar served as a Venture Partner with Arboretum Ventures, a leading healthcare venture capital firm.
+Mr. Dunbar is currently a board member of Progenitor Life Sciences, a private next generation immunotherapy development company and is Executive Chairman with Avery Therapeutics, a privately held tissue engineering platform technology company developing treatments for degenerative and incurable diseases.
+He has served as a board member for the following companies: IntelliCyt, a provider of high throughput screening and analytic tools, KFx Medical, an orthopedic medical device company (as chair), and CerviLenz, Inc., a women’s health medical device company (as executive chair).
 He was a past director and executive chair of Accuri Cytometers (now Becton Dickinson & Co.), a cell analysis and flow cytometer company.
 Mr. Dunbar attended Auburn University where he graduated with a Bachelor of Science degree in Electrical Engineering and later received his M.B.A.
 He currently serves on the Harbert College of Business M.B.A.
 Advisory Board and is an advisor to Vanderbilt University’s Center for Technology Transfer and Commercialization.